April Landscape, Lawn & Garden Tips - Zone 8

 Fertilization & Feeding Tips

-• Fertilize warm season lawn's during April. - If you have a Bermuda, Centipede, St. Augustine or Zoysia lawn and new growth is emerging it's time to feed it.
+• Fertilize warm season lawn's during April. - If new growth is emerging in your Bermuda, Centipede, St. Augustine or Zoysia lawn it's time to feed.
 If there is moss growing in the lawn use a moss-killer to kill it.
-If there is heavy thatch build up, April is also a good time to thatch and aerate before fertilizing.
-Thatch buildup can smother your lawn and provide an environment for diseases.
-Remove thatch with a brisk raking, or with a de-thatching machine.
-Aerating the lawn will allow water to penetrate deeper into the lawn soil and reduce the need for watering during the coming summer months.
-Use a garden fork or aerating machine to punch holes and/or pull plugs over the surface of your lawn.
 Consult with your local nursery and garden center professional as to what type of fertilizer is best for your type of lawn.
 If you apply a weed & feed type fertilizer, make sure you get the right type.
 Centipede and St. Augustine lawns require a specialty weed and feed that contains Atrazine weed killer.
 If you are planning on overseeding your Centipede lawn within the next 8 weeks, do not use a weed and feed fertilizer.
-Click on your grass type for fertilization instructions: Bermuda / Centipede / St. Augustine / Zoysia

 • Fertilize fescue lawns in the mid to latter part of April.
 April is a good time for the second application of fertilizer for the year on fescue lawns.
 Don't wait until May because the hot weather usually rolls in at this time.
-Fescue grass is a cool season grass that for the most part goes dormant in hotter weather, meaning it won't respond well to fertilization during the hotter months of summer.
+Fescue grass is a cool season grass which, for the most part, goes dormant in hotter weather, meaning it won't respond well to fertilization during the hotter months of summer.
 SEE: How To Fertilize A Fescue Lawn

 SEE: How To Fertilize Perennials